 cd polaris-demo

-This will set up a new React project called polaris-demo and move you into the project directory.
+This will create a new React project named polaris-demo and move you into the project directory.

 Step 2: Install Polaris